our mission: creating hope, healing lives, and changing community for survivors of violence, abuse, and exploitation

 Mainstay is formed with the mission of helping battered women.

-1985: Women’s Crisis Ministry becomes a part of Mainstay and operates in the basement of the City Office.
+1985: Women’s Crisis Ministry becomes a part of Mainstay and operates from county donated space in the old Henderson County Courthouse.
+Started the Batterers Intervention Program, later to be called Domestic Violence Intervention Program (DVIP).

-1986: Mainstay purchases and moves shelter for battered women and their children into a house off Haywood Road.
+1986: Mainstay purchases and moves shelter into a house off Haywood Road.

-1986: Henderson County Rape Crisis Center as part of Buncombe County (later renamed The Healing Place) opened and provided services for those who experienced sexual assault.
+1986: Henderson County Rape Crisis Center (later renamed The Healing Place) opened as part of Buncombe County and provided services for adults who experienced sexual assault.

 1986: First Batters Intervention Program in NC (now called Domestic Violence Intervention Program).